babel/website/website/versioned_docs/version-7.0.0/config-files.md

 }
 ```

-The `api` object exposes everthing Babel itself exposes from its index module, along with
+The `api` object exposes everything Babel itself exposes from its index module, along with
 config-file specific APIs:

 ### `api.version`